 2.2.
 How to make the Entry Fees payment?

-- Option 2: At the Tournament Venue.
-The entry fee must be paid in USD or equivalent AED at the Tournament Help Desk inside the Official Hotel, or at the venue as cash (no credit card accepted) before the first scheduled match.
+Note: The entry fee must be paid in USD or equivalent AED before the first scheduled match.

 2.3.
 Withdrawals (if any).

-The last date to withdraw your entry from the tournament without penalty is the 10th of Sept 2018.
+The last date to withdraw your entry from the tournament without penalty is the 26th August 2019.